Covariants, Invariant Subsets, and First Integrals: Basic material

 Our base field $\bk$ is algebraically closed of characteristic zero.
 We start with a lemma which translates the concept of invariant subsets with respect to an ordinary differential equation into the algebraic setting.
 For an affine variety $X$ an {\it algebraic vector field} $\xi=(\xi(x))_{x\in X}$ is a collection of tangent vectors $\xi(x)\in T_{x}X$ such that, for every regular function $f \in \OOO(X)$, the function $\xi f\colon x \mapsto \xi(x)f$ is again regular.
 It is easy to see that this is the same as a derivation of the coordinate ring $\OOO(X)$.
 Note that $\xi f$ is also defined for rational functions $f$.

 In addition, one can define the the {\it tangent bundle\/} $TX$ of $X$ which is a variety together with a projection $p\colon TX \to X$ such that the fibers $p^{-1}(x)$ are the Zariski tangent spaces $T_{x}X$.
-Then the sections are the algebraic vector fields (see e.g. \cite[Appendix A.4.5]{Kr2014Algebraic-Transfor}).
+Then the sections are the algebraic vector fields (see e.g. \cite[Appendix A.4.5]{Kr2016Algebraic-Transfor}).
 It is clear that the algebraic vector fields form a $\OOO(X)$-module which will be denoted by $\VF(X)$ and which can be identified with the $\OOO(X)$-module $\Der(\OOO(X))$ of derivations of $\OOO(X)$.
+The next lemma seems to be well known; a somewhat different proof may be found in \cite[Lemma~A.1]{SaScWa2015Motion-in-a-symmet}.

 \begin{lem} Let $X$ be a smooth complex variety, and let $\xi \in \VF(X)$ be an algebraic vector field.
 Then a Zariski-closed subvariety $Y \subset X$ is invariant with respect to the flow defined by the differential equation $\dot x = \xi(x)$ if and only if $\xi(y) \in T_{y}Y$ for all $y \in Y$. \end{lem} \begin{proof} Let $\Phi\colon X \times \RR \to X$ be the local flow of $\xi$, defined in an open neighborhood of $X \times \{0\}$.
 By definition,